Clinical-Virology-Unit/Metatropics/nf-metatropics/README.md

    ## Output

 <!-- TODO nf-core: Fill in short bullet-pointed list of the default steps in the pipeline -->
-Below one can see the output directories and their description. `guppy` and `guppydemulti` will exist only in case the user has used FAST5 files as input.
+Below one can see the output directories and their description. `basecalling` and `demultiplexing` will exist only in case the user has used POD5 files as input.

-1. [`guppy`] - fastq files after the basecalling without being demultiplexed
+1. [`basecalling`] - fastq files after the basecalling without being demultiplexed
-2. [`guppydemulti`] - directories and fastq files produced after the demultiplexing
+2. [`demultiplexing`] - directories and fastq files produced after the demultiplexing
 3. [`fix`] - gziped fastq files for each sample of the run
 3. [`fastp`] - results after trimming analysis performed by FASTP
 4. [`nanoplot`] - quality results for the sequencing data just after demultiplexing